PDF download Download Article

 Laura Richer is a licensed mental health counselor with more than 10 years of experience in the mental health sector.

-2. Headaches, especially long-lasting migraines that ruin your day, can sometimes be linked to mental stress.
-Ongoing stress and anxiety from an unhealthy relationship can cause your body to produce stress hormones, which activate your nervous system in negative ways, like tension headaches and migraines.[3]
+2. According to Tenzer, persistent tension is a red flag.[4]
+Headaches, especially long-lasting migraines that ruin your day, can sometimes be linked to mental stress.
+Ongoing stress and anxiety from an unhealthy relationship can cause your body to produce stress hormones, which activate your nervous system in negative ways, like tension headaches and migraines.[5]

 Advertisement

-3. Stress from your relationship can become apparent because of the mind-gut connection, which is the way your digestive tract and your brain communicate.
-Being in an unhealthy relationship may manifest as stomach cramps, bloating, feelings of nausea (also sometimes linked to anxiety nausea), vomiting, constipation, or diarrhea.[4]
+3. Tenzer also cites stomach issues as a common red flag.[6]
+Stress from your relationship can become apparent because of the mind-gut connection, which is the way your digestive tract and your brain communicate.
+Being in an unhealthy relationship may manifest as stomach cramps, bloating, feelings of nausea (also sometimes linked to anxiety nausea), vomiting, constipation, or diarrhea.[7]

 • TikTok videos that discuss digestive and other physical signs of a bad relationship include videos from @rachellldaguanno and @dr._aria.